cdapio/tigon-apps/AdNetworkFlow/README.md

 The bid granted for this user is logged as:

-    Bid for testuser granted to TRAVEL advertiser for $12.
+    Bid for testuser granted to MUSIC advertiser for $15.

 ## License and Trademarks